egoist/tinyargs/README.md

 // { foo: true, _: [ 'bar', 'baz', '--some-flag' ] }
 ```

-The second way is to use the `multiple: 'include-flags'` option, which will collect all arguments after the option into the specific option:
+The second way is to use `positional: true` with `multiple: 'include-flags'`, which will collect trailing arguments into the specific option:

 ```ts
 const cli = parse(